• Skip to primary navigation

 • Related Recipes

-This easy lasagne recipe makes around 8 portions, so it's an absolute crowd pleaser!
+This easy and best Lasagna Recipe Without Ricotta Cheese makes around 8 portions, so it's an absolute crowd-pleaser!
 You can keep the leftovers in the fridge for up to 5 days or freeze them for up to 3 months.

 Why This Recipe Works